 World Rabies Day

-North Central Animal Hospital is proud to have Participated in World Rabies Day, which took place on September 28, 2020.
+North Central Animal Hospital is proud to participate in World Rabies Day, which is an event that takes place each year on September 28th.
 As animal healthcare professionals, North Central Animal Hospital’s mission is to keep pets in the community safe and disease-free.
 The animal hospital’s participation in World Rabies Day allows them to fulfill this mission by raising awareness regarding the rabies disease, its effects, and how it can be prevented.

 Rabies is a virus that is passed from animal to animal through bites and contact between open wounds and infected saliva.
 Rabies causes aggressive, unpredictable behavior and can be transmitted from infected animal to human.
 There is no cure for rabies, and the disease always results in death.